grafana/alloy-modules/modules/databases/timeseries/loki/README.md

 ### Local

-The following example will scrape loki for metrics on the local machine.
+The following example will scrape Loki for metrics on the local machine.

 ```river
 import.git "loki" {